Restitution in Georgia

 Factors Considered When Court Determines Restitution

-- Any restitution previously made
+- Any restitution previously made;

+Your attorney can also request that the restitution is made in multiple payments if you are unable to pay all at once.
 If the payment is not made in one lump sum, then installments may be paid to a court clerk or a probation officer.
 If the restitution order is issued with the probation, then payments will be made to the probation officer.
 If not, then payments will be made the court clerk.

 Can a Juvenile be Required to Pay Restitution?